nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 <br />

-# 2.1 - In place, restore a database from an array-based snapshot
+# 2.1 - Restoring a database, in place, from an array-based snapshot

 In this activity, you will take a snapshot of a volume that holds the MDF and LDF for the `TPCC100` database.
 You will then delete a table and use the snapshot to revert the database to the state before the table deletion.